 Students must take at least two workshops in a single genre.
-Workshops in all genres may be taken more than once for credit, except for Literary Journalism and Magazine Writing.
-In order to be eligible to enroll in a particular workshop, students must receive a grade of A or B in the Survey of Forms course of that same genre.
-If students recieve a C in a Survey of Forms course, they may enroll in a related workshop only with the permission of the instructor.
-If they receive a D or R (failing grade) in Survey of Forms, they may not take a workshop in that genre.
+Workshops in all genres may be taken more than once for credit, except for Literary Journalism.
+In order to be eligible to enroll in a particular workshop, students must earn a grade of A or B in the introductory genre writing course of that same genre.
+If students earn a C in an introductory genre writing course, they may enroll in a related workshop only with the permission of the instructor.
+If they earn a D or R (failing grade) in an introductory genre writing course, they may not take a workshop in that genre.

 76-360 Literary Journalism Workshop